-I made this a couple days before we left for France after I stumbled upon a few baskets of our favorite strawberries at the market.
-Normally we just eat the berries alone as they speak for themselves.
-This time I decided to change things by making an all-time favorite summer dessert – the strawberry shortcake.
+I made this a couple of days before we left for France after I stumbled upon a few baskets of our favorite strawberries at the market.
+Normally we eat the berries alone as they speak for themselves.
+This time I decided to change things up by making an all-time favorite summer dessert – the strawberry shortcake.

-Now, I could have run out and opted to buy a package of those spongy cake cups to make this dessert but I enjoy a good shortcake using biscuits.
-If you love a super sugary strawberry shortcake this is not the recipe for you, just warning you now.
-It recipe lets the strawberries shine after all berries are wonderful on their own and really don’t need a lot of fuss.
+I could have run out and opted to buy a package of those spongy cake cups to make this dessert but I enjoy a good shortcake using biscuits.
+If you love a super sugary strawberry shortcake this is not the recipe for you, warning you now.
+This recipe lets the strawberries shine.
+After all, berries are wonderful on their own and really don’t need a lot of fuss.

 So what are you waiting for?
-Hurry up, you still have time to enjoy those summer strawberries.
+Hurry up, you have time to enjoy those summer strawberries.
 I have seen them all over the farmer’s market just screaming for you to enjoy them!

-Strawberry Shortcake with Buttermilk Vanilla Bean Biscuits
+Recipe: Strawberry Shortcake with Buttermilk Vanilla Bean Biscuits

 2018 – I updated this recipe in case you do not like or do not have buttermilk.
 You can use whole milk, just add another 1/4 cup of all-purpose flour to the mix when sifting.

 ** makes 6 2″ biscuits or 5 3″ biscuits

 4 teaspoons baking powder

 2 tablespoons sugar

 pinch of salt